 ESIA plan

-In discussing the outcome and contributions of ESIA in development, Gazzola & Fischer, 2008, present four specific areas.
+In discussing the outcome and contributions of ESIA in development, Gazzola & Fischer, 2008 present four specific areas.
 Outline each briefly giving good examples.
 (20 marks)

 There are two major types of screening at the beginning of the ESIA process as outlined by United Nations University [UNU], UNEP, RMIT, (2007).
 Demonstrate your understanding of both, listing any ten of the seventeen checklist questions as proposed by the European Commission, (2001).
 (20 marks)